By Tim Lambert

 However the new republic of Bolivia faced an economic depression and many silver mines were abandoned.
 Bolivia became a backward and impoverished state.

 The first president of Bolivia was General Sucre.
 He was followed by Marshal Andres de Santa Cruz who was president from 1829 to 1839.
 In 1836 he tried to unite Bolivia with Peru but the Chileans felt threatened and they fought the War of the Confederation in 1836-39 to break up the union.

 In 1879 Bolivia increased taxation on Chilean owned nitrate companies.
-As a result Chile invaded Bolivia and in May 1880 crushed the Bolivians and their Peruvian allies at the battle of Tacna.
-As a result of the war, which ended in 1884 Bolivia lost the strip of coast she controlled and became a landlocked country.
+The result was a war called the War of the Pacific.
+In 1884 Bolivia lost the strip of coast she controlled and became a landlocked country.

 However in the late 19th century the silver industry in Bolivia revived helped by capital from Britain and Chile and by new technology.

 Economically Bolivia prospered.
 Tin mining boomed and it replaced silver mining as the main industry.
 Meanwhile railways were built in Bolivia linking parts of Bolivia.
 In the north a rubber industry boomed.
 However politically Bolivia was split between Conservatives and Liberals.